metafates/testo/docs/how-to.md

     t.Parallel()

     testo.Run(t, "top-level subtest", func(t *testo.T) {
-        // this is not support.
+        // this is not supported.
         // you can call Parallel here, but it will become
         // a no-op with a warning in logs. t.Parallel()